Na Un'gyu: Legacy

 Allegations of working with the Japanese do not seem to have harmed Na's reputation as one of the founders of Korean cinema either in his own time or in the following decades.
 Na's funeral procession was led by a band playing Arirang, and was attended by mourning crowds in spite of the rain.
 The newspaper Chosun Ilbo's November 1938 audience poll for the best silent Korean films put Arirang in the number one spot.
 Two other films by Na Woon-gyu were also on the top ten list: Sarangul Chajaso (Looking for Love), and Punguna (The Man with Great Ambition) (1926).
 Na's last film, Omongnyo (1937) was second on the list of best sound films made in Korea.

 His life was the subject of the 1966 film, Na Woon-Gyui ilsaeng, which was directed by and starred Choi Mu-ryong, father of current star Choi Min-soo.
 The Korea Film Directors' Society paid tribute to Na Woon-gyu, by taking his pen name for their Chunsa Art Film Festival, begun in 1990.

 A location near "Arirang Hill" in Seoul was refashioned into a "Street of Motion Pictures," housing the Arirang Cine Center, Arirang Information Library, a small theme park claiming to be the movie set, a monument in memory of the 100th anniversary of Na Woon-gyu's birth, and an annual film festival.

 He was an influence of Shin Sang-ok.

+His story is fictionalized in the book Same Bed Different Dreams by Ed Park.